-Now you are in your second year, you are probably about to declare your major.
-Think how your studies prepare you for your future career plans.
-Pair your academic studies with great “real life” professional experience.
-You are more than welcome to apply to the Washington Program once you have earned 89.9 credits.
+Now that you are in your second year, you are probably about to declare your major.
+Think about how your studies prepare you for your future career plans.
+Pair your academic studies with great “real life” professional experiences.
+Sophomores with a B or better in upper-division courses are welcome to apply.

 WHAT CAN I WORK ON NOW?

-- Visit the ICC and set up an Aggie Job Link account.
+- Visit the ICC and set up a Handshake account.
 Check out jobs/internships, learn tons at a workshop, have your resume and cover letter reviewed, and do a mock interview.
-This is a great way to prepare you resume for our application.
+This is a great way to prepare your resume for our application.

 - Explore different career paths.
-Visit career fairs, get a part time job, secure an internship— figure out what you want to do when you graduate.
+Visit career fairs, get a part-time job, volunteer, secure an internship— figure out what you want to do when you graduate.
 This makes it easier to find an internship once you are in the Washington Program.

 - Build relationships with supervisors and faculty members.
 Continue to develop relationships with those who can offer advice regarding where to apply when it comes time to find an internship in DC and can serve as a reference.